2024 SOURCES Conference Program

 Dori Gerber

 This session takes a historical approach to learning about the Arab-Israeli conflict and peace process, treating the conflict as part of modern history that emerged over a century ago.
-Through primary source and supplementary materials, participants will trace the development of the conflict from the late 19th century to the early 2000s, providing global, Middle Eastern, and European contexts for deep and nuanced understanding of this complicated topic.
-Support for Classroom Discussion on the Hamas-Israel War, as well as a collection of standards-aligned and content-focused resources to support instruction will be shared.
+Through primary sources and supplementary materials, participants will trace the development of the conflict from the late 19th century to the early 2000s, providing context for deep and nuanced understanding of this complicated topic.

 Melissa Starkey